Dear Earth, we’re screwed.

 Look, working out is the easy part.
 And maybe you can’t confuse your muscles, but you can get really goddanged confused when it comes to nutrition.
 One day protein is good for you, the next day it’s terrible.
 One day potatoes are cool, the next day they’ll add ten pounds to your belly overnight.

 And don’t even get me started on sugar and how addictive that substance is.
 Have you seen all the people out on the street performing sex acts to get their sugar fix, bro?
 It’s insane.
-In part two of this myth series, I’ll cover the 10 biggest nutrition myths and show you with freaking science what’s true and what is total freaking bullocks.
+In part two of this myth series, I cover the 14 biggest nutrition myths and show you with freaking science what’s true and what is total freaking bullocks.